bibleexchange/romans__textbook/textbook/en/1401_chapter-14.md

 But There is also a lot of opinion of interpretation and application that fill in-between the lines.
 Christians divide over things such as:

 - Politics
-- Woman in ministry (Can a woman be a pastor?)
+- Woman in ministry (can a woman be a pastor?)
 - The authority of the Word of God
 - The baptism of the Holy Ghost
 - Saturday/Sunday debate